sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 });
 ```

 At first glance, this might look correct - and in many cases it would behave totally fine.
 But what if we fail to credit the to-account after already debiting the from account?
-If it fails then we end up in a corrupted state where one account has been modified but the other hasn't - uh oh, infinite money glitch!
+If it fails then we end up in a corrupted state where one account has been modified but the other hasn't - uh oh, we may gave created an infinite money glitch!

 To fix this, you might think to add a try-catch and reverse the transaction if the credit fails.